sjh8543/ab-testing/README.md

-#It's repository for ab-testing engine
+#It's repository for ab-testing engine.
+Currently this project is stopped by some ressons.